hermomy/frontend-challenge/README.md

 ### Challenge Brief

-Code a product page based on your own study of this API - `https://api.hermo.my/mall/15` You are open to use any framework or library, e.g ReactJS
+Code a product page based on your own study of this API - `https://api.hermo.my/mall/15`.

+#### Requirements

+- HTML
+- CSS
+- Javascript

+You are open to use any framework or library, e.g ReactJS

 You will be evaluated based on: